 These buttery sugar cookies are meant to be rolled out and decorated as desired.
 They make a great addition to a holiday cookie lineup or as a decorating activity for kids.

-For Christmas menu ideas check out my post here.
+For holiday menu ideas check out my post here and for all things winter holiday entertaining see my guide here.

 Rate + Review